 While the effects of caffeine can boost energy and help you feel more awake and alert, the large amounts of caffeine could lead to side effects such as:

 In serious cases, lots of caffeine can lead to seizures and cardiac arrhythmias.
 “Small amounts of caffeine are not generally dangerous to most people.
 But large amounts can increase blood pressure and accelerate the heart rate,” said Dr. Ruha.
 “There are many situations in which these side effects can be hazardous.”

 And keep in mind that caffeine combined with other products can increase your risk of adverse effects.
 Be careful of your caffeine consumption if you take certain over-the-counter supplements or prescription medications, such as ephedrine.
 Talk to your health care provider or pharmacist about potential interactions.

-Energy drinks are also often high in sugar and carbohydrates, so they can increase your risk of developing diabetes.
+Energy drinks are also often high in sugar, high fructose corn syrup and carbohydrates, so they can increase your risk of developing diabetes.
 The sugar may spike your blood glucose levels.
 But it won’t necessarily give you more energy.